Fractionally Charged Vortices at Superconductor-Chern Insulator Interfaces: Supplemental Material

-In the following we consider the pair-pair interaction between the SC and the QH electrons:
+In the following we consider the pair-pair interaction between the SC and the CI electrons:

-where $\xi_s$ and $\xi_q = i \sigma_y/2$ represent the pairing matrices for the SC and the QH, respectively, and $\eta$ denotes the interaction strength, which we assume $\eta \ll g$.
-Here, we note that the Dirac delta, $\delta(z)$, confines the superconducting term to the $x-y$ plane.
+where $\xi_s$ and $\xi_q = i \sigma_y/2$ represent the pairing matrices for the SC and the CI, respectively, $\eta$ denotes the interaction strength, which we assume $\eta \ll g$, and the Dirac delta, $\delta(z)$, confines the superconducting term to the $x-y$ plane.